Senior Leadership Team

 Bursar and Clerk to the Governors: Mrs J Wood JP, BA (Hons) DipFM

-Head of Sixth Form and Deputy Designated Safeguarding Lead : Mr A Wright, MA (Oxford) MA (London) PGCE
+Deputy Head (Co-Curricular and Connections) and Deputy Designated Safeguarding Lead: Mr A Wright, MA (Oxford) MA (London) PGCE

 St George’s has ten school Governors who sit on three boards: the full board, the finance and marketing sub-committee and the education sub-committee.
 The role of the Governors is to bring outside skills to an educational setting, offer support and strategic advice to the Senior Management Team and help shape the future strategy of the school.

-To contact the Chair of Governors please click here
+To contact the Chair of Governors, Alistair Mackintosh please click here

 Edward Luker was involved in the property industry for forty years with specialist interest in commercial property development, investment and finance.
 He was Executive Director of CB Richard Ellis as Head of Investment and subsequently became Chairman of Financial Services.
 Responsible for some of the country’s major shopping centres, Edward has managed the development of office blocks and created major institutional property investment portfolios.
 Qualification FRICS.
 He has been leading the development and fundraising campaign for St George’s.